 We send all our admissions communications via email so it's vital that this information is as accurate as possible.
 We also advise adding our email address to your inbox safe list.

-Click here to view our dedicated research proposal page which will detail best practices and key information.
+Click here to view our dedicated research proposal page which details best practices and key information.

 Once you've submitted your application, we'll email you to confirm receipt.
 It will then be processed and sent to the Research Degree Coordinator for review.